Looking Through a Transducer

 Spherocytes.
 One arrow points to a spherocyte; the other, to a normal RBC with central pallor

-10 thoughts on “What is your diagnosis?
+10 Responses to “What is your diagnosis?”

 Like